pdee/pdee/python-modes/pdee/doc/commands-python-mode.rst

 py-narrow-to-defun
 ------------------
-Make text outside current defun invisible.
+Make text outside current def or class invisible.

 The defun visible is the one that contains point or follows point.
-Optional CLASS is passed directly to `py-beginning-of-def-or-class'.

 py-shift-left
 -------------